Communication Sciences and Disorders, Bachelor of Science

 Student Learning Outcomes

-- Summarize normal development of motor, cognitive, social-emotional, and communicative development from birth through adolescence.
+- Explain normal development of motor function, cognition, social emotion, and communication from birth through adolescence.

 Details Accordion Closed